Updated: Jan 26

 Our stories have all mentioned how amazing and kindhearted direct support professionals are.
 However, now during this COVID-19 pandemic, these caregivers are going above and beyond in caring for their individuals.

-Even though DSPs are no longer seeing their individuals daily, they are still checking in on their individuals and making sure they have everything they need.
+Even though DSPs are no longer seeing individuals daily, they are still checking in and making sure they have everything they need.
 One of the DSPs at the Arc of Griffin is Ricky Johnson.
-Every day Ricky has called all of his individuals and talked to them.
-However, he could not get a hold of one gentleman.
+Every day Ricky has called all of the people he supports and talked to them.
+However, he could not reach one gentleman.
 So, Ricky got in his car and drove to the man’s house.
 When he got there, it turned out that the phone had disconnected, and Ricky fixed it so they could continue talking daily.
 Ricky is just one example of the hard work DSPs put in and how much love they pour into their job.

 Now more than ever the campaign of They Deserve More is important.
 These direct support professionals are putting the health of themselves, their families, and the individuals they support in danger because they cannot afford to miss a day of work and many do not even have health insurance.
-During these hard times please keep these caregivers in mind and remember that even in this uncertainty they still put their individuals above all else.
+During these hard times please keep these caregivers in mind and remember that even in this uncertainty they still put the people they support above all else.
 Go out and be more like Ricky and spread hope and happiness.